LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ## Lab Setup

+The labs in this course have been prepared for a Microsoft Exchange deployment at Adatum Corporation.
+Adatum is running a Microsoft 365 cloud-only deployment.
+The lab environments have been specifically designed in this manner to give you experience managing Microsoft Exchange in a Microsoft 365 deployment.
+You'll be provided with one virtual machines and a Microsoft 365 tenant to complete the lab steps.

+### Sign in to the lab virtual machines

+The labs in this course will use one virtual machine:

+- **LON-CL1:** A stand-alone Windows 11 client virtual machine with Microsoft 365 suite of apps pre-installed.

+**Note:** Lab virtual machine sign-in instructions will be provided to you by your instructor.

+**Important:** The exercises in the MS-220 labs are cloud-only deployments.
+A local administrator account has been created on the client VMs.
+You'll sign-into the VMs as a local administrator instead of a domain account.
+Following your sign-in, the desktop will indicate that you're logged in on **LON-CL1**

+### Review installed applications

+Once you signed in to the VM, observe the start menu, and verify following applications have been installed:

+- Microsoft Outlook

+### Review Microsoft 365 tenant

+Besides the single VM, you'll also be provided with a Microsoft 365 tenant with the following highlights:

+- Office 365 E5 with Enterprise Mobility + Security E5.

+- 15 licenses in total with 5 available of 15 (10 used).

+- One Global Administrator (MOD Administrator) and 9 standard users have been pre-created.

+- **Note:** Microsoft 365 sign-in instructions will be provided to you by your instructor.

+- The username of the Global Administrator (MOD Administrator) is **admin@xxxxxZZZZZZ.onmicrosoft.com**.

+- **xxxxxZZZZZZ.onmicrosoft.com** - This is the domain associated with the Microsoft 365 tenant that was provided by the lab hosting provider.
+The first part of this domain name (xxxxxZZZZZZ) is the unique tenant ID provided by the lab hosting provider.
+The **xxxxxZZZZZZ** portion of the tenant ID, which is the tenant suffix ID, will be unique for each student.

+    **IMPORTANT:** The instructions that are provided in the lab exercise for this course are based on the new Microsoft 365 admin center UI and not the classic UI.

 ### Personal Email Account Setup

 In this lab, you'll be partnering with another student to exchange emails with.
 However, If you don't have a partner, or are following the self-paced version of this course, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc.) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).